Training and Education

 Fellows Collaborative Skills Training (FCST)

-Membership in CLII requires the completion of a Basic Training and a 40-hour mediation training.
+Membership in CDI requires the completion of a Basic Training and a 40-hour mediation training.
 Below are providers who offer the mediation training.
-See Requirements to be a Fellow in CLII for further details.
+Read the requirements to become a CDI Fellow.

 - Northwestern University Mediation Certificate Program

 - Center for Conflict Resolution (CCR)